Skip to main content

 What this pack does support is VAT execution discipline.
 OSS is optional.
 For OSS, registration is in one Member State of identification.
 In specified cases, that choice can lock you in for the current year plus two following years.
 Returns are quarterly for Union and non-Union schemes and monthly for the import scheme.
 OSS returns are additional to domestic VAT returns.

 Complete the decision checklist, log every unresolved legal question, and escalate before expanding across markets.
 If you include separate payment-licensing checks in your process, keep dated records and treat them as separate licensing controls.
-This pack does not provide payment-licensing register mechanics or authorization conclusions.
+Payment-licensing register mechanics and authorization conclusions require dedicated legal sources.
 If you want a second set of eyes on module fit, governance boundaries, and rollout sequencing, contact Gruv.

-This pack does not establish the core legal difference between an EMI and a PI in the EU.
-It covers VAT OSS and VAT Cross-border Rulings, not PSD2 payment-licensing scope.
+The core legal difference between an EMI and a PI in the EU is not addressed by VAT OSS and VAT Cross-border Rulings materials, which do not cover PSD2 payment-licensing scope.
 Treat the issue as unresolved until specialist counsel confirms it for your jurisdiction.

-These sources do not confirm whether a Small EMI or Small PI can passport services across the EU.
-From this pack, the issue remains unresolved.
+EU VAT materials do not confirm whether a Small EMI or Small PI can passport services across the EU.
+The issue remains unresolved.
 If expansion timing depends on that assumption, treat it as a blocker until you have written legal confirmation.

-This pack does not answer whether authorization is granted by the EBA or national regulators.
-It only shows VAT process mechanics such as OSS registration in one Member State of identification and CBR requests filed in the participating country where the requester is VAT-registered.
+Whether authorization is granted by the EBA or national regulators is not answered by VAT process materials.
+OSS registration in one Member State of identification and CBR requests filed in the participating country where the requester is VAT-registered are VAT process steps only.
 Do not use VAT process evidence as payment-authorization evidence.

-This grounding pack does not provide EBA register fields, status definitions, or interpretation rules.
-Treat this question as unresolved in this evidence set.
+EBA register fields, status definitions, and interpretation rules are not covered by VAT OSS or CBR materials.
+Treat this question as unresolved and confirm with the EBA or the relevant national competent authority.
 Do not use VAT OSS or CBR materials as a proxy for payment-authorization checks.

 Escalate as soon as the answer affects launch scope or timing and the available evidence is VAT-process evidence rather than payment-law evidence.
 Escalate immediately if teams rely on OSS guidance or the CBR info notice to the public to close payment-licensing questions.
 If the exact legal source behind a licensing conclusion is not clear, do not treat the issue as closed.